Sanal Edamaruku: Imprisonment in Poland

 Sanal Edamaruku was arrested on 28 March 2025 at the Modlin airport in Warsaw when he arrived to address an International Human Rights Conference starting the next day.
 The arrest was made, followed by the issuance of an Interpol Red Notice issued by the Alappuzha District Court in 2019.
-He was released and returned to Finland after 5 months of pre-trial detention, where he endured and survived persecution, starvation and torture.
+He was released and returned to Finland after 5 months of pre-trial detention.
 The Red Notice, a request to locate and provisionally arrest individuals pending extradition or prosecution, was issued after Edamaruku could not respond to the court summons in 2018 in a case accusing him of defrauding a government employee, Prameela Devi, of 15 lakhs.

 Devi alleged that Edamaruku had promised her a visa, job, and residence permit in Finland in exchange for the money.
 However, according to Yle, Devi made a complaint against Edamaruku in Finland too, while the Indian case was still open.
 The Helsinki District Court removed the fraud charge against Edamaruku in February 2025 but found him guilty of aggravated embezzlement and imposed a suspended sentence of six months, pending appeal, with the decision available for review until April 22.
 Despite the court decision in Helsinki, the Indian authorities asked for his extradition to India.
 His daughter, Sakhty Edamaruku, stated that she would try to avoid his extradition to India, citing potential threats to his life, and suspected the timing of the notice and his arrest were meant to interfere with his appeal process in Finland.

-On 7 May, a Polish court decided to extend his detention until 27 May, and on 26 May it again extended it to 27 September.
+On 7 May 2025, a Polish court decided to extend his detention until 27 May, and on 26 May it again extended it to 27 September.
 Edamaruku's arrest warrant in India was recalled by the Chief Judicial Magistrate of Alappuzha, following an order of the Kerala High Court on 28 July.
 His release was further delayed for months.
 Upon release from prison, he returned to Finland on 9 September.
 About his imprisonment in Poland, Edamaruku said: “This has been a difficult period — not just for me, but for my family and supporters worldwide.
 I am deeply grateful to those who stood by me during these months of detention.
 This ordeal was never about a financial dispute.
 It has been engineered by those who have long opposed my work and my voice.
 The legal battle is far from over, but I draw strength from the solidarity shown to me.
 It reinforces my lifelong belief that truth and reason must always prevail over intimidation and fear.”